-Have you ever marveled at the level of quality that architecture magazines offer on their interior design photos?
+Have you ever marvelled at the level of quality that architecture magazines offer in their interior design photos?
 Believe it or not, a large percentage of them are 3d renderings.
 The quality of 3d renderings has increased so much that they are indistinguishable from real photography.

 Of course, in order to reach that level of realism, the rendering needs to be done by professionals that know exactly what they’re doing.